kumarbhuv/fgvc/README.md

-# Fine Grained Image Classification using knowledge distillation
+# Fine Grained Image Classification : A study using CNN architectures and Transformers
 ## Datasets
 We have used the following four fine grained image datasets:
 1. CUB-200